confxsd/arcase/README.md

 -   **dbprovider**: provides db.
 Currently uses mongo service.
 Acts as a db interface.
 -   **mongo**: runs mongo db.

+Currently sessions are on ram (express session module) and passwords are not hashed (not the best practise).

 ## [What is the deployment process?](#what-is-the-deployment-process)

 This project can be deployed on a host by using docker-compose commands.
 All services are isolated and can communicate through a network (currently on the same host).
 Run provided `./init.sh` to run project with docker-compose.